INoLiao/nbaWebsite/index.md

 ### Data Size Evaluation
 <div align="justify">
 The data size evaluation is an important step when training models.
-Since the play style of NBA games changes rapidly as time goes, training models with more data does not mean a better prediction accuracy.
-As a result, relation between training data size and performance is evaluated and the outcome is presented in Table 3.
+Since the play style of NBA games changes rapidly as time goes, training models using more data does not mean a better prediction accuracy.
+As a result, the relation between training data size and performance is evaluated and the outcome is presented in Table 3.
 As shown in the table, training data covering three-year previous games presents the best performance and it is chosen as the optimal dataset for all our models.
 </div>

 <center><h4> Table 3: Data Size Evaluation </h4></center>